TBD54566975/developer.tbd.website/site/blog/2023-08-11-who-really-owns-your-social-media-handles.md

 Web5 will revolutionize identity management by restoring it to us, the users, while allowing applications to focus solely on enhancing our user experience.

+## Twitter Space with Industry Leaders
-Tune in to this insightful discussion with Angie Jones, Kelsey Hightower, and Daniel Buchner to hear what industry leaders are saying about Decentralized Identity.
+Industry leaders Angie Jones, Kelsey Hightower, and Daniel Buchner discussed this very topic on a recent Twitter Space.
+Tune in to hear their thoughts on how Decentralized Identity solves this problem.

 <div className="mb-8">
   <Audio url="https://soundcloud.com/user-625850228/who-really-owns-your-social-media-handles-with-kelsey-hightower-and-daniel-buchner" />